top of page

 Having another Occupational Therapist, Psychotherapist on the team allows us to continue to collaborate with various skill sets and professional backgrounds.

-Yasa is working with us both in person and online and is currently accepting clients for her wait list.
+Yasa is working with us both in person and online, Monday through Friday.

 What areas of practice and populations do you enjoy working with?